Table of Contents

 • Camera

-The center mode determines which object the session selects as the center object and whether this object can move freely.
-Objects other than this one (including non-center cameras, XR Origin, and targets) are controlled by the session and move relative to the center object.
+Center mode determines which object the session selects as the center object and whether this object can move freely.
+Objects other than this object (including non-center cameras, XR Origin, and targets) are controlled by the session and move relative to the center object.

-In Unity, the session supports the following four center modes:
+In Unity, session supports the following four center modes:

 Name Diagram Description